benjamin-shapiro/benjamin-shapiro.github.io/README.md

   >Our web application lets you track and report smells around your area!
 Smell something stinky?
 Report it!
 Smell something heavenly and want others to experience it?
 Enlighten your friends!
 In a world where smells are our most dear sense, aroMap is your guiding light.

 * ### Inter-exchange arbitrage visualization and analysis
-  >Explored and visualized inter-exchange arbitrage opportunities with Python NetworkX and Matplotlib.
+  >Explored and visualized intra and inter-exchange arbitrage opportunities with Python's NetworkX and Matplotlib using the Bellman-Ford algorithm to identify negative cycles in the bidirected graphs.

   ![Crypto Exchange Arbitrage Visualization](/Images/Arbitrage1.jpg)